Charlie Barnet: Career

 Barnet was one of the first bandleaders to integrate his band, with more black musicians working for him than virtually all of the other popular white bandleaders.
 Trumpeters Roy Eldridge and Frankie Newton and bassist John Kirby joined in 1937.
 Lena Horne was one of Barnet's vocalists.
 Unusually, for a mainly white group, Barnet was booked to perform at the Apollo Theater in Harlem and established a new attendance record.
 He was an outspoken admirer of Count Basie and Duke Ellington.
 Ellington recorded the Charlie Barnet composition "In a Mizz".
-In 1939, in a gesture that was warmly appreciated and admired, Count Basie (who was booked 2 days after) lent Barnet some of his charts after his instruments, notes and arrangements had been destroyed in the famous fire at the Palomar Ballroom in Los Angeles (October 2, 1939), which prevented Barnet's last show there.
+In 1939, in a gesture that was warmly appreciated and admired, Count Basie (who was booked two days after) lent Barnet some of his charts after his instruments, notes, and arrangements had been destroyed in the famous fire at the Palomar Ballroom in Los Angeles (on October 2, 1939), which prevented Barnet's last show there.

-Throughout his career he was an opponent of syrupy arrangements.
+Throughout his career, he was an opponent of syrupy arrangements.
 In the song "The Wrong Idea", he lampooned the "sweet" big band sound of the era.
-The song was written by Billy May, who later used the same satirical bent in his collaborations with Stan Freberg on Capitol Records including the Lawrence Welk satire "Wunnerful!
-Wunnerful!"
+The song was written by Billy May, who later used the same satirical bent in his collaborations with Stan Freberg on Capitol Records, including the Lawrence Welk satire "Wunnerful!
+Wunnerful!".
 Barnet's was a notorious party band where drinking and vandalism were not uncommon.
 While Glenn Miller enforced strict standards of dress and deportment, Barnet was more interested in having fun, according to his autobiography Those Swinging Years: The Autobiography of Charlie Barnet.